lindeloev/mcp/README.md

 fit_null = mcp(segments_null, ex_demo)
 ```

-Leveraging the power of `loo::loo`, we see that the two-change-points model is preferred (it is on top), but the `elpd_diff / se_diff` ratio ratio indicate that this prefernce is not very strong.
+Leveraging the power of `loo::loo`, we see that the two-change-points model is preferred (it is on top), but the `elpd_diff / se_diff` ratio ratio indicate that this preference is not very strong.
 ```r
 fit$loo = loo(fit)
 fit_null$loo = loo(fit_null)